Given a list of datasets, return the indexes of the pair with the largest EAF differences according to the method proposed by DiaLop2020ejor.

 (

-, it is calculated as minimum (resp. maximum if maximising that objective) of each objective indata
+Ideal point as a vector of numerical values.
+IfNULL, it is calculated as minimum (resp. maximum if maximising that objective) of each objective indata.

 Value

-) A list with two components pair
+(list()) A list with two components pair and value.

 Examples